intervene-EU-H2020/prspipe/README.md

 1. Create folders `custom_input/genotypes/{bbid}` and `custom_input/phenotypes/{bbid}`
 2. Harmonize your data with the HapMap3 (hm3) variants.
 The GenoPred script [Harmonisation_of_UKBB.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/Harmonisation_of_UKBB/Harmonisation_of_UKBB.R) illustrates these steps for the UK Biobank data.
 The script [hm3_harmoniser.R](https://github.com/intervene-EU-H2020/GenoPred/blob/1d5fddc6e6bf41c7ee94041f84ac91c1afd694fb/Scripts/hm3_harmoniser/hm3_harmoniser.R) can be used to harmonize plink formatted genotype files with the hm3 variants.
+> Note: If your genotype panel does not cover >90% of the hm3 variants, imputation might be required!
-3. Place per-chromosome plink-formated bim/bed/fam-files in  `custom_input/genotypes/{bbid}/`, name them `chr1.bed`,`chr2.bed`,...,`chr22.bed`.
+4. Place per-chromosome plink-formated bim/bed/fam-files in  `custom_input/genotypes/{bbid}/`, name them `chr1.bed`,`chr2.bed`,...,`chr22.bed`.
-4. Place phenotype files in `custom_input/genotypes/{bbid}/`.
+5. Place phenotype files in `custom_input/genotypes/{bbid}/`.
 Name them `{phenotype}.txt`, where {phenotype} should match one or more of the entries in the "name"-column of [`studies.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/091a9184130a05942840fab6bb3dc5ede59beb6e/config/studies_new.tsv).
 These files should have 3 columns: The family ID, the individual ID, and the Phenotype value (see also [here](https://www.cog-genomics.org/plink/1.9/input#pheno)).

 Assuming you have downloaded pre-adjusted summary statistics, you can now perform hyper-parameter tuning (model selection) on your data, by running.